pshchelo/stackdev/heat-templates/asglb/README.rst

 ##############################################################
-AutoScaling WebApp using Ceilometer and Neutron Load Balancing
+AutoScaling WebApp using Ceilometer and Octavia Load Balancing
 ##############################################################

-Current version will not work from OpenStack Dashboard (Horizon) as Horizon can not parse environment declarations as local files.
+Current version will not work as-is from OpenStack Dashboard (Horizon) as Horizon can not parse environment declarations as local files.
 Upload all files to web and modify ``env_asglb.yaml``  and ``netcat-webapp.yaml`` to point to appropriate HTTP links instead (e.g. use raw links from this repo on GitHub).

-**Note** this will not work as-is on Heat ≤ Juno version.
-Reason - absence of special handling of ``OS::stack_id`` pseudo-parameter as attribute.
-But with some editing/replacing resources in template it is possible to make it work on Heat ≤ Juno.

 Create the stack
 ================